Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-\begin{Corollary}[Pricing and control invariance] With $\pi_t$ evolving by Zakai or Kushner–Stratonovich SPDEs, the forward Fokker–Planck and backward HJB equations expressed in $(z_t,p_t)$ are invariant to orthonormal reparametrizations of $S_t$ and continuous deformations of its path.
-Optimal controls $\vartheta^\ast$ and value functions $u$ therefore remain well defined as the driver manifold evolves. \end{Corollary}
+\begin{Corollary}[Pricing and control invariance] Let the filtering posterior $\pi_t$ evolve according to the Zakai or Kushner–Stratonovich SPDE.
+Then the forward Fokker–Planck and backward HJB equations expressed in $(z_t,p_t)$ remain invariant under orthonormal reparametrizations of $\mathcal V_t$ and continuous deformations of its path.
+Optimal controls $\boldsymbol{\theta}^\ast$ and value functions $u$ therefore remain well defined as the driver manifold evolves. \end{Corollary}

-The conformal reduction ensures that, at each $t$, driver coordinates faithfully encode systematic risk while preserving conditional independence and the causal reading of exposures (Theorem~\ref{thm:conformal-transport}).
-Additionally, smooth transport of $S_t$ ensures that exposures evolve continuously (Theorem~\ref{thm:subspace-continuity}), so estimated premia are not artifacts of the re-estimation grid.
+The conformal reduction ensures that, at each time $t$, driver coordinates faithfully encode systematic risk while preserving conditional independence and the causal reading of exposures (Theorem~\ref{thm:conformal-transport}).
+Additionally, smooth transport of $\widehat{\mathcal V}_{t_k}$ ensures that exposures evolve continuously (Theorem~\ref{thm:subspace-continuity}), so estimated premia are not artifacts of the re-estimation grid.
 For practitioners, these properties mean that CPCM allocations are robust both to geometric distortions in factor space and to temporal instability in factor identification, reducing spurious turnover while preserving causal structure.
-See Appendix~\ref{app:extensions-proofs} for proofs and implementation notes (basis alignment, interpolation, and diagnostics for $K_t$ and $d_{\mathrm{Gr}}$).
+See Appendix~\ref{app:proof-pricing-filtering-consistency} for proofs and implementation notes (basis alignment, interpolation, and diagnostics for $K_t$ and $d_{\mathrm{Gr}}$).